panosc-eu/panosc/Work Packages/WP1 Management/Meetings/Project Management Committee/2021-02-17-PMC/2021-02-17-PMC_Summary.md

 **1. Text and supporting documents for  MS8.4 and MS6.2**

-Jordi reminded WP8 colleagues that before he can tick the milestone as achieved in the EU Portal he would like to have a short paragraph to support (to add in the EU Portal) and also a supporting document (this could be very short, just linking the source code repository and a couple of paragraphs).
+Jordi reminded WP8 colleagues that before he can tick the milestone as completed in the EU Portal he would like to have a short paragraph to support (to add in the EU Portal) and also a supporting document (this could be very short, just linking the source code repository and a couple of paragraphs).

-Florian replied that WP8 will provide the required information so the achieved milestone can be recorded in the EU portal as achieved.
+Florian replied that WP8 will provide the required information so the achieved milestone can be recorded in the EU portal as completed.

-For MS6.2 Jean-François reported that ILL and ESS registered as service providers using the available form, however there is not answer from the EOSC team.
+For MS6.2 Jean-François reported that ILL and ESS registered as service providers using the available form, however there is no answer from the EOSC team.
 Nicoletta added that CERIC's registration is also pending approval by the EOSC.
-Jean-François said that he will contact again the EOSC Team (which it is believed may be made by EGI staff).
+Jean-François said that he will contact again the EOSC Team (which it is believed may be done by EGI staff).
 Rudolf asked Jean-François to add him and Tiziana in Copy of the email as this may help speeding up the approval of the registration.

 It was agreed that all partners should register as service providers, so anyone wanting to register a service in the EOSC later on would already have this first step completed.
 Jean-François offered to provide guidance / short meeting to anyone requesting it.

 Andy repeated the point that MS6.2 is terribly late and that we can be forced to make a grant agreement due to a delayed milestone.
-He estated that it is of the utmost importance to register the two services in the EOSC immediately and that while we wait for EOSC feedback, the supporting paragraph and document that Jordi requests should be prepared.
+He stated that it is of the utmost importance to register the two services in the EOSC immediately and that while we wait for EOSC feedback, the supporting paragraph and document that Jordi requests should be prepared.

 **2. WP leaders other updates**